 Education Unlike many financial advisors, CFP® professionals must develop their theoretical and practical knowledge by completing a comprehensive course of study at a college or university offering a personal financial planning curriculum approved by CFP Board.
 Applicants may also satisfy the education requirement by submitting a transcript review or previous financial planning-related course work.
 Or, they can show that they have attained certain professional designations or academic degrees that cover the important subjects in CFP Board’s curriculum.

-CFP® professionals must pass the comprehensive CFP® Certification Exam, which tests their ability to apply financial planning knowledge to real-life situations.
+Examination CFP® professionals must pass the comprehensive CFP® Certification Exam, which tests their ability to apply financial planning knowledge to real-life situations.
 The exam covers the financial planning process, tax planning, employee benefits and retirement planning, estate planning, investment management and insurance.
 The average pass rate for this difficult exam is only 56%.
 This comprehensive exam ensures that Certified Financial Planner™ professionals are highly qualified to develop a plan for your finances.

-Certified Financial Planner™ professionals must have a minimum of three years experience in the financial planning process prior to earning the right to use the CFP® certification marks.
+Experience Certified Financial Planner™ professionals must have a minimum of three years experience in the financial planning process prior to earning the right to use the CFP® certification marks.
 This hands-on experience guarantees that CFP® professionals have practical financial planning knowledge, so you can count on them to help you create a realistic financial plan that fits your individual needs.